 We organise:

-Canoe - Each canoe comes complete with paddles, buoyancy vests, and Waterproof storage barrels.
+Canoe - Each canoe comes complete with paddles, buoyancy vests, and waterproof storage barrels.

 You will receive a full safety and equipment briefing before you head out on to the water.
 Please note that for safety reasons solo paddlers have to be placed together into small groups.